shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative---faq.md

 **If I disagree with the results of an audit, what should I do?**

-Use our Customer Support form at
-<a href="https://help.xandr.com/" class="xref"
-target="_blank">https://help.xandr.com/</a> to contact the Ad Quality team.
+Use our Customer Support form at [https://help.xandr.com/](https://help.xandr.com/s/login/) to contact the Ad Quality team.

 **What does is_expired=1 mean?**